EvergreenBasenjiClub/BasenjiOwnersManual/manuscript/Ch2-Living-with-a-Basenji.md

 While seated on the floor, pick up the pup with both hands by holding him underneath his shoulder area so that he is facing you.
 Hold him at arm's length and look directly into his eye.  _**Do not be the first to look away.**_  If he struggles, follow with a raised voice and quick shake.
 When he is quiet, talk to him in a soft, pleasant voice.
 Continue your eye contact.
 Maintain this position for 30 to 90 seconds (vary time).
 Repeat this exercise until he no longer struggles.

 Place the pup on his side on the floor, using one hand to hold him by the neck scruff and stroke his tummy with the other.
 Talk to him in a soft, pleasant voice when he is quiet.
 Do not allow him to struggle, nip or mouth your hands.
-If he tries, raise your voice and shake him firmly by the scruff of the neck, as his mother would do.
+If he tries, raise your voice and shake him firmly by the \index{neck scruff correction}scruff of the neck, as his mother would do.
 Praise him lavishly when he stops.

 When he's quiet, place your fingers around his muzzle, open his mouth, handle his feet, etc. Praise him for tolerating the handling.